Fianax/citigroup_group4/client-manual/Client Manual - Consumer Accounts.md

 We accept 711 or other Relay Service

-Citigold® Customer Service with linked Citi Personal Wealth Management Investment Accounts or for relationships which do not contain a linked Citi Personal Wealth Management
+CitigoldÂ® Customer Service with linked Citi Personal Wealth Management Investment Accounts or for relationships which do not contain a linked Citi Personal Wealth Management

 Investment account: